8 Systems Thinking and the Carbon Cycle

 The diagram in the example box above is similar to how carbon cycles are drawn in biology textbooks.
-It is technically a system, but does not explicitly illustrate how carbon moves through Earth’s four spheres, depicted below.
+It is technically a system but does not explicitly illustrate how carbon moves through Earth’s four spheres, as depicted below.

 The following activity will end with a carbon cycle that focuses on these four spheres.

 The following is a list of processes describing how carbon moves (i.e., the fluxes of the carbon cycle).
 Refer to the definitions of each of these processes while performing the activity below.

 Using the definitions of each carbon flux above, develop a carbon cycle model.
 In the model below, each corner is one of the spheres (e.g., atmosphere), and each arrow represents a flux, which is the movement of carbon from one sphere to another sphere.
 Notice that one of the arrows (between the atmosphere and hydrosphere) is a double arrow; one of the fluxes represents carbon moving back and forth between the atmosphere and hydrosphere.

 To complete the model below, drag each carbon flux (on the right side of the activity) to its appropriate arrow.
 The two red, dotted-line arrows are human activities, and the black solid-line arrows are natural processes.